myNEO focuses on research, development, and optimisation of the clinical exploitability of personalised cancer immunotherapy.

-The primary therapeutic focus of our patient-specific tumour screening platform is personalised immunotherapy.
+The primary therapeutic focus of our patient-specific tumour screening platform is personalised immunotherapy through neoantigen prediction.
 A validated set of tumour-specific surface molecules is chosen and validated per patient.
 Via various cell-based and vaccination strategies, the patient’s own immune system is redirected against these chosen neoantigens.
 The software module is firmly integrated with experimental and clinical validation.

 By performing the personalised analysis on a cohort of different samples, targets that are detected in a multitude of samples (‘shared immunogenic target discovery’) are used for off-the-shelf therapeutics.
 Big data analytics are used to identify alterations frequently shared amid patients and to explore other inter-patient associations.

 The tumour fingerprint is used to analyse specific mutations in genes or gene regions that have known or suspected associations with the prognosis of the patient, and to decide upon the optimal treatment plan.
 New (diagnostic) markers to improve therapy efficacy predictions and distinguish responders from non-responders in clinical trials are also actively sought after.

 We really appreciate the way the myNEO team involves the eTheRNA team during the conduct of the project.
 The very clear and concise reporting of myNEO was extremely helpful to make the right decisions.
 Thanks to the myNEO team for the good collaboration!

 myNEO is a top partner for a project where academia and biotech reinforce one another.
 Though the teams never met ‘’in person’’, the collaboration was immediately, pleasant, constructive, and successful.
 We look forward to a long and productive collaboration.